 During the antebellum period, Savannah became a city of wealth and prominence.
-Along those perfect squares gorgeous mansions were built beneath towering oaks dripping with Spanish moss.
-A genteel society flourished before General William Tecumseh Sherman presented the city to Abraham Lincoln as a Christmas present at the end of the Civil War.
+Along those perfect squares, gorgeous mansions were built beneath towering oaks dripping with Spanish moss.
+A genteel society flourished before General William Tecumseh Sherman presented the city to President Abraham Lincoln as a Christmas present at the end of the Civil War.

 The Gullah Geechee story begins with the slave trade.
 In the beginning, Georgia did not allow slavery, and during the American Revolution slavery again took a break, but the practice became commonplace afterwards.
 By the start of the Civil War, enslaved Africans were a legal form of property, frequently used as collateral for business transactions.

 Slavery was the largest non-import business in the city of Savannah.
 And although many thought the invention of the cotton gin would curb the practice, it only increased the demand for more enslaved laborers.

 The slave state is certainly not something to be celebrated, but rather something to be mourned.
 It is, however, not something to be forgotten either.
 To get a true picture of the history of Savannah, you must understand the part slavery played in the city’s past, as well as the bravery and unbreakable spirit of the Gullah Geechee.

 LEARN MORE ABOUT THE GULLAH GEECHEE OF SAVANNAH

 Here are some places to visit in Savannah to learn more about the Gullah culture.
 Be sure to contact museums prior to visiting.
 Some have uncommon hours, so be sure to confirm they are open during your visit.